RenderHeads/UnityPlugin-OmekaAPI/README.md

 Dublin Core Vocabulary.
 The API is designed in such a way that you can create new vocabularies.

 ## Dependencies
 The implementation relies of NewtonSoft Json.Net as deserialization of the Json-LD information.
+We have made a vanilla build of the library, however there are Unity specific version available on the unity asset store that you should use in your production project.

+## Requirements
+Unity 2018 LTS or greater

 ## Project Structure
 Within the Unity project you will find the following folders: